dmartinezgarcia/Python-Programming/README.md

 **Note 17**: If you want to terminate execution, you can call the `sys.exit()` method, which raises an exception that which results in the end of the program.
 You must import the `sys` module first.

+**Note 18**: Python has a collection of built-in special methods, whose names being and end with two underscores.
+The initialization method, __init__ is just an example.

+**Note 19**: Decorators modify the function or method they are associated to, they are written right before the definition.